 Here is the result on our sample photo:

 3. Use a Levels Adjustment Layer

-In addition to exposure and curves adjust layers, levels is a third option that works really well.
-To add a levels adjustment layer click on the icon shown below.
+In addition to exposure and curves adjustment layers, levels is a third option that works really well.
+In addition to lightening or brightening a picture, levels can also be used to control contrast.
+To add a levels adjustment layer in Adobe Photoshop CC or Photoshop Elements, click on the icon shown below.

 With levels you can move the middle point to the left to lighten the mid tones, or move the right point to the left to lighten highlights (be careful not to blow out the highlights).

 You can also move the black output slider to the right, which can give a hazy type of lightness.

 Here is the sample photo after adjusting the levels.

 All of the methods covered in this Photoshop tutorial allow you to lighten your dark photos with some degree of control and selectivity.
 In each case, you’ll be using an adjustment layer, so there’s no need to create a new layer aside from the adjustment layer, and your work is completely non-destructive.